thisdot/docs/pages/content/amp-dev/documentation/guides-and-tutorials/learn/email_fundamentals.md

 ---
 $title: AMP for Email Fundamentals
 $order: 1
+$category: 'fundamentals'
 author: CrystalOnScript
 formats:
   - email
 ---

 If you're familiar with AMP, great news!
 AMP for Emails is just a subset of the AMP HTML library.
 If you're unfamiliar with AMP, also great news!
 This guide will give you everything you need to know to get started writing valid AMP Emails!

 # Required Markup